couchbase/couchbase-lite-ios/README.md

 Add the following line to your Cartfile:

 ```
-github "couchbase/couchbase-lite-ios" "release/1.2.0"
+github "couchbase/couchbase-lite-ios" "release/1.3.0"
 ```

+(or substitute the branch name corresponding to the specific release you want.)
 Run `carthage update --platform ios`, and you should now have the latest version of Couchbase Lite iOS in your Carthage folder.

 [1]: http://couchdb.apache.org